 Don’t add any more water than just the 1/2 teaspoon or you’ll end up disolving your sugar.
 The sugar should feel and look a bit like wet sand.

 Press your damp sugar into little silicon ice cube molds.
+You’ll find some similar to the ones I used here: Silicone Ice Cube Mold.
 Be sure to press really firmly so your sugar will hold tight together.
 I always buy these molds at Dollar Tree or Michaels.
 They usually have them in fun shapes depending on the season and time of year.
 1/4 cup of sugar makes about 8 sugar hearts.
 If you wish to make more, just double or triple the recipe.

 Once you’ve pressed the sugar firmly down into the mold, turn the mold over and the hearts will fall right out onto a plate.
 They turn out of the molds very easily.